Zen: Middle Chan

 The Middle Chan (c.
 750–1000) phase runs from the An Lushan Rebellion (755–763) to the Five Dynasties and Ten Kingdoms period (907–960/979).
 This period saw the rise of Chan schools in rural southern China.
 The most prominent among them was the Hongzhou school of Mazu Daoyi (709–788), which arose in Hunan and Jiangxi.

 Other important Hongzhou masters include Dazhu Huihai, Baizhang Huaihai, and Huangbo Xiyun.
-This school is sometimes seen as the archetypal expression of Chan, with its emphasis on the personal expression of the buddha-mind in everyday life activities, its use of slang and Chinese vernacular as opposed to classical Chinese, as well as the importance it placed on spontaneous and unconventional "questions and answers during an encounter" (linji wenda) between master and disciple.
+This school is sometimes seen as the archetypal expression of Chan, with its emphasis on the personal expression of the Buddha-mind in everyday life activities, its use of slang and Chinese vernacular as opposed to classical Chinese, as well as the importance it placed on spontaneous and unconventional "questions and answers during an encounter" (linji wenda) between master and disciple.
 This period also sees the first Chan monastic code, the Pure Rules of Baizhang.

 Some sources depict these masters as highly antinomian and iconoclastic people, who make paradoxical or nonsensical statements, shout at and beat their students to shock them into realization.
 However, modern scholars have seen much of the literature that presents these "iconoclastic" encounters as being later revisions during the Song era.
 The Hongzhou masters may not have been as radical as the Song sources depict them to be and they seem to have promoted traditional Buddhist practices like keeping precepts, accumulating good karma and practicing meditation.

 There were other important schools of Zen in this period as well, such as the Jìngzhòng school of Zhishen (609–702) and Kim Hwasang which was based in Sichuan, the Baotang school (also in Sichuan), and the more moderate and intellectual Heze lineage of Guifeng Zongmi (780–841).
 Zongmi, who was also a Huayan patriarch, is known for his critique of the Hongzhou tradition, his sutra commentaries, and for his extensive writings on Chan.

 The Great Anti-Buddhist Persecution in 845 was devastating for all schools of metropolitan Chinese Buddhism, but the Chan tradition survived in the rural areas and in the outlying regions.
 Chan was thus in a position to take a leading role in the later eras of Chinese Buddhism.

 During the subsequent Five Dynasties and Ten Kingdoms era, the Hongzhou school gradually split into several regional traditions led by various masters.
-These eventually became known as the Five Houses of Chan: Guīyǎng, Cáodòng, Línjì, Fǎyǎn and Yúnmén.
+These eventually became known as the Five Houses of Chan: Guiyang, Caodong, Linji, Fayan and Yunmen.
 Some schools of this period, particularly that of Linji Yixuan (d.
 866), promoted an iconoclastic and often absurd style, with masters often hitting and shouting at students.
 This period also saw the development of encounter dialogue literature, some of which were retroactively attributed to past Chan masters.
 An important encounter dialogue text from this period is the Anthology of the Patriarchal Hall (952), which also establishes a genealogy of the Chan school.